When choosing how to operate EVs, fleets should understand the difference between unmanaged charging, smart charging, and managed charging.

 With unmanaged charging, fleet operators physically plug-in and unplug EVs at any time that is convenient.
 This manual process often doesn’t take into account the local utility’s time-of-use rates, demand charges, or site capacity.
 With rates fluctuating up to 400% in one day, unpredictable energy costs could result in significantly more spent on energy costs.

-Smart charging is one step up from completely unmanaged charging.
+Smart charging is a step up from unmanaged charging.
 While the intent is not to be deceptive, ‘smart’ simply means the charging technology has a Wi-Fi connection, enabling passive visibility to the data.
-The software included in the charger could allow fleets to turn the charger on and off remotely, set timeframes for charging, and identify power draw and energy costs–but fleets can’t act on that data.
+The software included in the charger could allow fleets to turn the charger on and off remotely, set timeframes for charging, and identify power draw and energy costs.

 Managed charging uses cloud-based software that automatically adapts to fleet operations.
 In addition to being able to remotely control charging, it also takes into account duty-cycles, energy consumption, utility rates, demand responses, equipment faults, and more–automatically responding to this real-time data.
 With this comprehensive approach, fleet operators can take a back seat to operating their EV charging while improving costs, and vehicle and equipment uptime.